pagopa/cstar-cli/README.md

 cst rtd transactionfilter --action synthetic_transactions --pans-prefix "prefix_" --pans-qty 20000 --trx-qty 100 --ratio 5 --pos-number 10000 --salt <SALT> --out-dir /tmp --pgp --key ~/certificates/public.key
 ```

+---

+## TAE
-### Creating synthetic aggregations like the ones produced by the Batch Acquirer for AdE.
+#### Creating synthetic aggregations like the ones produced by the Batch Acquirer for AdE.

-To generate 1MB of aggregates it takes about 9K aggregations.
+> To generate 1MB of aggregates it takes about 9K aggregations.

-With the shuffling flag it takes more time to generate the file.
+> With the shuffling flag it takes more time to generate the file.

 #### Unencrypted
 ```bash